corralledcode/flagcalc/README.md

 7. Continuing,

-flagcalc <your commands here> -a connc treec radiusm s=”(NOT 0) AND 1” all
+flagcalc <your commands here> -a connc forestc radiusm s=”(NOT 0) AND 1” all

-will test “connected criterion” and “tree criterion”, accepting the logical “NOT” of the first and the positive truth of the second, I.e all forests (and here is the code I personally just used to confirm that “tree criterion” still departs from convention by including “forests”:
+will test “connected criterion” and “forest criterion”, accepting the logical “NOT” of the first and the positive truth of the second, i.e all forests that aren’t trees i.e. have more than one connected component (and here is the code I personally just used to confirm that “forest criterion” is different from “forest criterion AND connected criterion”, i.e. from “tree criterion”:

-“flagcalc -r 10 12 1000 -a connc treec l=AND all -v i=minimal2.cfg min”
+“flagcalc -r 10 12 1000 -a connc forestc l=AND all -v i=minimal2.cfg min”

+)

 8. Referring to the tool’s name, one can input a test graph to induce an embedding in the graphs on the workplace, using